Eloi-Perez/meet/README.md

         </ul>
         <p>Scenario: User can select a city from the suggested list</p>
         <ul>
-            <li>Given user was typing “Berlin” in the city textbox And the list of suggested cities
+            <li>Given user was typing “Berlin” in the city textbox<br>And the list of suggested cities
                 is showing</li>
             <li>When the user selects a city (e.g., “Berlin, Germany”) from the list</li>
-            <li>Then their city should be changed to that city (i.e., “Berlin, Germany”) And the
+            <li>Then their city should be changed to that city (i.e., “Berlin, Germany”)<br>And the
                 user should receive a list of upcoming events in that city</li>
         </ul>
     </li>